 Thank you for your interest in the BWH Pathology Residency Program!

-We hope that you take the opportunity to learn more about the BWH Pathology Residency Program and we are happy to answer any questions you might have.
-We look forward to hearing from you!!
+We hope that you take the opportunity to learn more about the BWH Pathology Residency Program and are happy to answer any questions you might have.
+We look forward to hearing from you!

 For over a century, a leader in patient care, medical education and research, with expertise in virtually every specialty of medicine and surgery.